yoyoberenguer/MagicSpriteSheet/README.md

 To determine the sprite width and height we need to check first the spritesheet dimension (here 2048x2048 pixels), that give us the following dimension, 256x256 (2048 / 8)

+* The actual version (1.0.0 - alpha) is not build with sprite padding functionaly neither
+  with an automatic sprite size detection (all the values have to be entered manually before loading the spritesheet)

 ```
 ![alt text](https://github.com/yoyoberenguer/MagicSpriteSheet/blob/main/Assets/Miniature%20SpriteSheet%20example.png)
 ```